AdobeDocs/photoshop-api-docs-pre-release/README.md

 ### Free trial users (JWT authentication)

 NOTE: Free Trial users will not have access to assets stored in the Creative Cloud so you must use an external storage source when making calls to the API.
 All free trial users will have 5,000 API calls to test their use case and provide feedback.
-Please see Rate Limiting Section for more information (hyper link to Rate limiting Section)
+Please see [Quota Limits](#quota-limits) for more information.

 1. If you haven't signed up and generated credentials please follow this link and follow the steps on the confirmation modal: https://photoshop.adobelanding.com/api-signup/